lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Use WordPress as a headless CMS

+* Integrate Vue.js SPA and MPA (Multi-Page App) with WordPress

-* Integrate Vite SSR with WordPress
+* Integrate Vite SSR and Vue SSR with WordPress

 * Manage document head tags for SEO and Open Graph

-* Handle errors in Vue.js SPA and Vue.js SSR
+* Handle errors in Vue.js SPAs and Vue.js SSR applications

 * Learn basic Nuxt.js 3 and handle errors in Nuxt.js applications